janosh/svelte-toc/readme.md

    activeTocLi: HTMLLIElement | null = null
    ```

-   The DOM node of the currently active (highlighted) ToC item (based on the users scroll position on the page).
+   The DOM node of the currently active (highlighted) ToC item (based on user's scroll position on the page).

 1. ```ts
    breakpoint: number = 1000